volution/z-run/documentation/manual/z-run.1.md

 `z-run` [ `<flag>` ... ] `export-library-url`

   expects no arguments or scriptlet;
-  writes to `/dev/stdout` a line suitable for using it as value for the `--library-cache` flag;
+  writes to `/dev/stdout` a line suitable for using it as value for the `--library-url` flag;
   currently it is either a CDB database file `<path>` or `<rpc-target>`;
   **however it should always be treated as an opaque value**, containing any ASCII character, except control characters, as it might change in future versions;